Community Corrections (Parole)

 Community Corrections utilizes a Case Management model to reduce the risk of delinquent activities and recidivism of committed youth on conditional liberty status.
 Case Management contributes to public safety, through comprehensive youth centered planning.
 Supervision and service provision staff assess and supervise each case to ensure that committed youth are receiving required services and intervention at a level of restrictiveness commensurate with their risk level in the community.
 This is provided in an atmosphere of mutual respect involving the committed youth, their family members, and significant others with staff in a partnership sharing responsibility.
 Accountability is expected relating youth actions to outcomes and in linking youth to existing community structures.
 Staff are expected to detect behavior that leads to delinquent activity and intervene before acts occur.

-Transition from Secure Care to the community is facilitated by a multi-disciplinary team.
-Secure and parole staff work with the youth and treatment providers to extend the youth’s treatment into the community.
+Transition from Secure Care to the community is facilitated by a Multi-Disciplinary Team (MDT).
+Secure Care and Parole staff work with the youth and treatment providers to extend the youth's treatment into the community.
 Family Services Coordinators in Maricopa and Pima counties work with families to ease transition.
-While on parole, youth continue to receive case management and supervision from the Department’s Parole Officers.
+While on parole, youth continue to receive case management and supervision from the Department"s Parole Officers.

 ADJC contracts with various agencies throughout the state to provide services for youth and families.
 Residential Services, Therapeutic Group Homes, Non-Therapeutic Group Homes, Shelter Care and Counseling; Home Based and outpatients including Functional Family Therapy and Multisystematic Therapy are interventions available through ADJC or through collaborative case plans with other agencies.

 Family transition provides a network of family services, including the coordination of individual, group, and family counseling (bilingual), and linkages with existing community social services.
 This program increases the number of youth who can be successfully placed home, rather than in residential placement, and links families with services which are at no cost to the Department.